EconomyLens.com

 Related

 With the government of President Javier Milei under pressure, the peso opened at 1,465 to the dollar Friday morning, having closed at 1,430 the day before.
 By mid-session, it was trading at 1,485 to the dollar — just three cents shy of the outer limit of the floating exchange rate band announced by the government.
 This was despite US Treasury Secretary Scott Bessent on Wednesday announcing efforts to secure a new $20 billion “facility” to support the South American country’s embattled economy.
-The announcement brought total promised assistance from the United States — whose President Donald Trump is a strong backer of Milei — to a whopping $40 billion and caused Argentine stocks to surge.
+The announcement brought total promised assistance from the United States — whose President Donald Trump is a strong backer of Milei — to a whopping $40 billion and causing Argentine stocks to surge.

 Mariana Rodriguez, a 34-year-old advertising professional, told AFP in Buenos Aires on Friday she was considering buying a television “before the elections” of October 26, while Rosana Gonzalez, 48, said she had asked for an advance on her salary “to buy dollars.”
 Since a run on the peso began on September 8 — in the aftermath of the ruling party’s defeat in bellwether elections in Buenos Aires province — the currency has lost seven percent against the dollar.
-UK-based research firm Capital Economics told AFP that a temporary boost for the peso thanks to the US intervention “doesn’t change the fact that the peso is substantially misaligned” — overvalued by an estimated 30 percent.

-“That’s one of the factors that explains why investors are jittery – there’s widespread understanding that the exchange rate regime in its current form is unsustainable and that the peso needs to weaken after the elections,” said analyst Kimberley Sperrfechter.
-She also pointed to questions about continued US support if Milei’s party performs poorly.
 Hosting Milei at the White House this week, Trump threatened Argentine voters with withdrawing aid if his ally was defeated at the ballot box.
 “If he loses, we are not going to be generous with Argentina,” Trump said.

 Bessent said Wednesday a new bailout would come from “private banks and sovereign wealth funds” and would be “more aimed at the debt market” amid growing concerns over Argentina’s ability to meet its looming debt repayments.
 The aid was in addition to a $20 billion “swap line” announced in September to boost the embattled Milei.

 Milei, once a global poster boy for budget-slashing libertarian politics, is heading into the polls diminished by his failure to stabilize Argentina’s ailing peso, despite spending nearly all the Central Bank’s dollar reserves to prop it up.
 Bessent said on X that the US Treasury had bought pesos Thursday “in the ‘Blue Chip Swap’ and spot markets,” without stating the value of the transactions.
 “Treasury is monitoring all markets, and we have the capacity to act with flexibility and with force to stabilize Argentina,” he said.
 A “blue chips swap” allows an investor to buy a foreign asset, usually in a country with a depreciated currency, then sell it abroad at a higher price.

 Argentina’s Economy Minister Luis Caputo, in Washington for negotiations with the United States, on Thursday ruled out devaluation of the peso.
-The International Monetary Fund has said it is collaborating with Argentina and the United States to “support stability and growth,” but underscored that Buenos Aires needs to accumulate reserves.
+The International Monetary Fund has said it is collaborating with Argentina and the United States to “support stability and growth” but underscored that Buenos Aires needs to accumulate reserves.
 In April, the IMF had approved a new loan of $20 billion for Argentina, already its biggest debtor.
 Inflation, which Milei had initially managed to stem after taking office in December 2023, has been rising again month-on-month, while the economy has shown signs of stagnation.

 © 2024 AFP